 6. Put Health First and Always.

-Great organizations know that addressing the holistic emotional, social, financial, and physical wellness of employees is vital for increased engagement and productivity.
+Great organisations know that addressing the holistic emotional, social, financial, and physical wellness of employees is vital for increased engagement and productivity.
 Encourage employees to speak up when they’re in a bind or need additional resources to feel happy and healthy.
 When employees feel they have the support they need, productivity increases.

 Each of the tips outlined above will promote better work-life integration, higher self-fulfillment, and increased productivity.
 For more information on helping people thrive at work, discover Culture Cloud, O.C.
 Tanner’s integrated suite of culture-building apps and solutions.